RPA

 6. A Higher Level of Customer Contentment

-Increased customer and client satisfaction is the result of producing work of higher quality with greater accuracy and better customer/client engagement.
-This does nothing but increase the company’s goodwill.
+Increased customer and client satisfaction results from producing work of higher quality with greater accuracy and better customer/client engagement, which in turn increases the company’s goodwill.

 7. Faster